VladislavBanitsky/VladWinPE/README.md

 3. Download your favourite apps as portable, then create folders for each of them in folder `!portableApps`, also download icons (recommended 256x256px) and save them into the folder `icons` (in folder `!portableApps`).
 Then edit `default_config` JSON-variable in file `script.py`: enter correct paths to apps and icons

+4. Create power off switcher file and then put in into `!portableApps` folder:
+`pyinstaller "D:/Program_files/JetBrains/VladWinPE/portableoff.py" --name "PortableOff" --windowed --onefile"`

-4. Create exe-file by pyintsaller from script.py and folder `!portableApps` with apps and icons added on previous step:
+5. Create exe-file by pyintsaller from script.py and folder `!portableApps` with apps and icons added on previous step:
 `pyinstaller "D:/Program_files/JetBrains/VladWinPE/script.py" --name "PortableTaskbar" --windowed --add-data "D:/Program_files/JetBrains/VladWinPE/!portableApps/*;."`

-5. Put in folder `_internal` with portable apps and icons and `PortableTaskbar.exe` created by pyinstaller on previous step into the folder `Windows` in path `D:\VladPE_2025\mount\Windows`
+6. Put in folder `_internal` with portable apps and icons and `PortableTaskbar.exe` created by pyinstaller on previous step into the folder `Windows` in path `D:\VladPE_2025\mount\Windows`

-6. Automatic startup `PortableTaskbar.exe` is already registered in `startnet.cmd`.
+7. Automatic startup `PortableTaskbar.exe` is already registered in `startnet.cmd`.
 You can add also special what do you want

-7. Replace files `winpe.jpg` and `startnet.cmd` in the folder `D:/VladPE_2025/mount/Windows/System32`.
+8. Replace files `winpe.jpg` and `startnet.cmd` in the folder `D:/VladPE_2025/mount/Windows/System32`.
 You may need to change the file permissions in their properties

-8. Save changes and unmount the image by entering the commands:
+9. Save changes and unmount the image by entering the commands:

 `Dism /Unmount-Image /MountDir:"D:\VladPE_2025\mount" /commit`

 `MakeWinPEMedia /ISO D:\VladPE_2025 D:\VladWinPE_2025.iso`